dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ╰           0x0002f875      c3             ret
 ```

-The code seems to refer to some sort of kill-switch...
+The code seems to refer to some sort of kill-switch.
+The hint provided is also suggesting that we need to 'switch it off'.

+Note that this challenge is clearly inspired to the real WannaCry story, and [its kill switch feature](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack#Defensive_response):

+> [the attack] was halted a few hours later at 15:03 UTC by the registration of a kill switch discovered by Marcus Hutchins.

+Anyway, let's get back to work:

 ```shell
 [0x0002f0b0]> ps @ 0x3f2c8
 https://wannacry-killswitch-dot-**REDACTED**//
 ```

-Too easy 😀
+Too easy 😀 or so I though...

 ```shell
 ❯ curl https://wannacry-killswitch-dot-**REDACTED**/
 Our princess is in another castle.#
 ```

-oh, noes!!!
+Oh, noes!!!

 BUT!
 As we can see in the code, the output of `sym.correct_code` (presumably a pointer) is put in `[var_8h]`, which seems to be later used by `write()` to add a suffix to our kill-switch URL.